*Updated 2019

 It infringes on free market principles

 Soda taxes, as with all food taxes, infringe on Americans’ rights to a free market.
 Let’s break it down: Our forefathers decided that America would be a democratic system built on capitalism and fueled by the free market.
-Capitalism works on the basic principle of supply and demand, which is a consumer-driven system.
+Capitalism works on the basic principle of supply and demandwhich is a consumer-driven system.
 If that’s the case, then shouldn’t each state’s government listen to what their constituents want?

-A poll released by the Illinois Manufacturers’ Association found that nearly 87% of Cook County residents oppose a soda tax, and that more than 80% of respondents thought the tax was passed to raise money rather than improve the health of county residents.
 The basic DNA of a democratic society is choice.
 Once we start taxing people for beverages against their will, where does it end?
 Even when alcohol was banned during Prohibition, people still found a way to consume it.
 A soda tax most likely won’t deter consumers from buying soda.

 It only treats a symptom

+Around 90% of the calories we consume come from food while only 6% of calories come from drinks.
+This suggests that America’s preference for sugary drinks is part of a bigger problem.
+Therefore, a soda tax is merely a band-aid to treat a symptom.
 Instead, government intervention should be about working with communities toward finding sustainable ways to bring communities affordable, healthy groceries and dietary education programs.
-One initiative, raises awareness about unintended consequences of food and beverage taxes, especially for working families who can’t afford higher-priced groceries.
+One initiative raises awareness about the unintended consequences of food and beverage taxes, especially for working families who can’t afford higher-priced groceries.
 An alternative would be for the government and soda industry to invest their resources in developing healthier and affordable beverage (and food) options for consumers.

 Food stamp inconsistency

 The Supplemental Nutrition Assistance Program (SNAP) is currently providing nutrition assistance to millions of low-income individuals and families who rely on food stamps for their dietary needs.
 According to SNAP, no American on its program is supposed to be hit with excess tax on food purchases made with food stamps.
-To keep in accordance with SNAP regulations, grocers provide refunds, after purchase, on foods or soda that is taxed to those on the program.
+To keep in accordance with SNAP regulations, grocers provide refunds, after purchase, on foods or soda that are taxed to those on the program.
 However, once a low-income customer is refunded, he or she is then taxed an additional amount for the refund itself.
 It’s a lose/lose for these Americans.

 The Bottom Line: The American diet is due for a change.
 But, should this change come from the government?
 Is it possible that the government’s soda tax is a quick fix to avoid developing long-term nutritional options needed for lasting change?